|

 satisfactions.
 I decided to put my musical, philanthropic talents to

 work for my sister.
 The idea to put on a benefit concert was born.
-I
+Using

 began by searching for a concert hall, then calling on friends in the

-'n' roll heavy hitter Dirty Dan Buck and the Boyzz.
+'n' roll heavy hitter Dirty Dan Buck and The Boyzz guitarist Gil Pini.
 Once I had my venue

 Angela Licari, Rich Koc, Kurt Christensen, and Paul Weaver.
 A date was